 Visual Litter Survey Curriculum: Overview

-- Attend the Launch Seminar, January 30, 2018, at the EcoComplex, Bordentown, NJ (5 credit hours).
+- Attend the VLS Launch Seminar (5 credit hours).
 The seminar will include course overview, methodology, case studies, and panel discussions aimed at educating coordinators about the project.
 Coordinators will have the opportunity to decide whether or not they would like to participate in the project at that time.

-- Attend 1 of 3 regional training workshops (5 credit hours).
-These workshops will provide the information coordinators will need to conduct litter surveys.
-Field work will be included in the agenda for each workshop.
-Workshop will take place on
+- Attend one regional training workshop (five credit hours).
+This workshop will provide the information coordinators will need to conduct litter surveys.
+Field work will be included in the agenda for the workshop.

-- Organize at least one cleanup and litter survey during the Clean Water Challenge, March 1-April 30, extended to June 1.
-Coordinators must solicit the participation of at least one community group.
-Coordinators must serve as team captains for the cleanups.
+- Organize at least one VLS/Cleanup.
+Coordinators must solicit the participation of at least one community group in the survey.
+Coordinators must serve as team captains for the survey/cleanups.

 - Coordinators may organize more than one cleanup.
-A coordinator will earn 3 credit hours for each cleanup involving one community group, and an additional 2 credit hours for each additional participating group.
+A coordinator will earn three (3) credit hours for each cleanup involving one community group, and an additional two (2) credit hours for each additional participating group.

 - Cleanup requirements are as follows:

 o Solicit volunteers from at least one community group, such as a school, community organization or business, to participate in the cleanup and conduct the survey.

 o Register the cleanup online at www.njclean.org.

 o Follow procedures outlined at www.njclean.org to ensure that volunteers follow safety guidelines, and sign waiver forms and attendance sheets.